 Students who are unsure about course level or about appropriate courses for completing language requirements, particularly heritage speakers and those who have done previous language study, should contact faculty for assistance in placement.
-Free placements tests are available for French and Spanish to help faculty and students determine appropriate courses.
+Free placements tests are available for French, Spanish and German to help faculty and students determine appropriate courses.

 When students enroll initially, they should follow the guidelines below.
 If they are in any doubt about appropriate placement, they should consult with their teachers during the first day or two of the quarter.

 The first-and/or second-year courses in languages need to be taken in a sequence.
 The information below intends to provide guidelines for students in determining where they should place themselves in a language course sequence, based on where they ended previous language study: